-- 7. Disability: A person has a disability if they: - Have a physical, mental, or other condition that substantially limits one or more major life activities, including caring for oneself, performing manual tasks, walking, seeing, hearing, breathing, learning, working, reading, concentrating, thinking, and communicating.
-A major life activity also includes the operation of a major bodily function, such as normal cell growth, digestive, bowel, bladder, neurological, respiratory, circulatory, endocrine, and reproductive functions; - Have a record of such conditions; or - Are regarded by others as having such an impairment. - 8.
-Pregnancy: The term "pregnancy" includes pregnancy-related conditions, including: - Pregnancy, childbirth, loss of pregnancy, termination of pregnancy, and lactation; - Medical conditions related to pregnancy, childbirth, loss of pregnancy, termination of pregnancy, and lactation; and - Recovery from pregnancy, childbirth, loss of pregnancy, termination of pregnancy, lactation, and related medical conditions.
+Formatted: Header 7.
+Disability: A person has a disability if they: • Have a physical, mental, or other condition that substantially limits one or more major life activities, including caring for oneself, performing manual tasks, walking, seeing, hearing, breathing, learning, working, reading, concentrating, thinking, and communicating.
+A major life activity also includes the operation of a major bodily function, such as normal cell growth, digestive, bowel, bladder, neurological, respiratory, circulatory, endocrine, and reproductive functions; Have a record of such conditions; or Are regarded by others as having such an impairment.
+8. Pregnancy: The term "pregnancy" includes pregnancy-related conditions, including: Pregnancy, childbirth, loss of pregnancy, termination of pregnancy, and Formatted: normaltextrun, Font: Aptos lactation; Medical conditions related to pregnancy, childbirth, loss of pregnancy, Formatted: normaltextrun, Font: Aptos termination of pregnancy, and lactation; and Recovery from pregnancy, childbirth, loss of pregnancy, termination of Formatted: normaltextrun, Font: Aptos pregnancy, lactation, and related medical conditions.
 IV.
-Academic Freedom and Free Speech

-In all its actions, the university will respect the rights of freedom of expression and academic freedom, as set forth in law, university policies, and applicable bargaining agreements.

-V. Time Frame for Reporting

-There is no time limit for reporting.
+Academic Freedom and Free Speech Formatted: Font: Bold In all its actions, the university will respect the rights of freedom of expression and academic freedom, as set forth in law, university policies, and applicable bargaining agreements.
+V. Options for Reporting This section discusses options for reporting Discriminatory Misconduct subject to this Policy. -Filing a Report Formatted: No bullets or numbering The university encourages all students, employees, and other members of the university community who believe they have experienced misconduct under this Policy to report the incident immediately to the university.
+Reports may be submitted to the university's Office of Investigations and Civil Rights Compliance via a web form or by phone or email.
+Please see related resources at the end of this Policy for contact/submission information.
+Reports may be submitted anonymously, though the university's ability to respond may be limited if a report is submitted anonymously.
+Identifying witnesses and providing as many details as possible in a report increases the university's ability to respond and/or take corrective action.
+Time Frame for Reporting Formatted: No bullets or numbering Individuals There is no time limit for reporting.
 However, individuals are encouraged to report Discriminatory Misconduct as soon as possible in order to maximize the university's ability to respond promptly and effectively.
-Although the university does not limit the timeframe for reporting, the passage of time may impact or limit the university's jurisdiction, the ability to impose discipline, the ability to identify and contact witnesses with relevant information, and/or the ability to gather other relevant evidence that may be lost due to the passage of time.
+Although the university does not limit the timeframe Formatted: Footer for reporting, the passage of time may impact or limit the university's jurisdiction, the ability to impose discipline, the ability to identify and contact witnesses with relevant information, and/or the ability to gather other relevant evidence that may be lost due to the passage of time.